AntonSerebryakov/aws-experiment/README.md

 ---
+### 8. Extra HomeWork (ECS) (Optional)

+A simple Nginx application on AWS ECS using the EC2 launch type, running on a t2.micro instance.
+Created an ECS cluster, an Auto Scaling Group, a Task Definition, and a Service, which launched the Nginx container on the EC2 instance.
+Accessed the Nginx page and retrieved instance metadata to confirm the deployment was functioning correctly.
+---

-### 8.Basic K8s configuration for test fastapi app
+### 9.Basic K8s configuration for test fastapi app

 (venv) antonserebrakov@MacBook-Air-Anton aws-pratice % kubectl apply -f k8s/